 |A,R,S,T,V||41% of SUB-TOTAL|

-British Columbia and Newfoundland require a Movement Certificate from the Canadian Food and Inspection Agency ($15).
-All other provinces do not require any certification.
+Orders to BC, AB, SK, MB, N.ON, NT, YK, and NU now all require Movement Certificates from the Canadian Food and Inspection Agency ($15).
+NB, NS, PE, S.ON and QC do not require any certification.

 Prices for U.S. orders are in U.S. funds, payable by cheque, money order, VISA or MasterCard.
 Minimum SUB-TOTAL order = $60.